DemGrg/Chrome_GPT_extension/README.md

 5. Type your question in the text area.
 6. Click "Ask GPT" to get an answer based on the current page's content.
 7. View the answer in the popup window.
-8. Optionally, click "Download JSON" to export your interaction history.
+8. Optionally, click "Download JSON" to export your interaction history / "copy" to copy / or "Clear JSON" to clear the history.

 ## ⚠️ Warning and Security Considerations